When You Snore Too Much

 When You Have Sleep Apnea

 Obstructive sleep apnea, or OSA, is the condition that results from complete airway obstruction as you sleep.
 Sleep apnea is marked by snoring that grows louder as your airway becomes more obstructed, then stops as your breathing completely ceases.
 Your body will be forced to wake up to clear the obstruction, interrupting its descent into deep, R.E.M. sleep.
 Sleep apnea can make it impossible to sleep restfully, which can lead to symptoms of sleep deprivation, risks to your cardiovascular health, and more.
 If you qualify, we may be able to help you treat sleep apnea and avoid these symptoms with a custom appliance designed to comfortably keep your airway open and clear while you sleep.

-Find Out if an Appliance Can Help You Sleep Better
+Find Out if a Sleep Apnea Appliance Can Help You Sleep Better in Tuscon, AZ

 The biggest problems with snoring and sleep apnea are that you may not realize you have a problem at first.
-To learn more about how a custom-designed appliance can help you sleep better, schedule a consultation by calling Dr. Newman’s dental office in Tucson, AZ, today at 520-296-5439.
+To learn more about how a custom-designed appliance can help you sleep better, schedule a consultation for sleep apnea by calling Dr. Newman’s dental office in Tucson, AZ, today at 520-296-5439.